Financial Aid FAQs

 No, if you are an Independent student.

-- Married at the time of completing the FAFSA
+• Were you married at the time of completing the FAFSA;

-- Have dependents who live with you and for whom you provide more than half of their financial support for 2022-2023
+• Do you have children or dependents who live with you and for whom you provide more than half of their financial support for 2026-2027;

-- At any time since July 1, 2021, was determined to be an unaccompanied youth who was homeless or self-supporting and at risk of being homeless
+• At any time since July 1, 2025, was determined to be an unaccompanied youth who was homeless

 Students who do not meet the above criteria and are unable to provide their parents’ financial information should contact the Financial Aid Office.